FrankWorldview/blockchain/2_Exercise2.md

 ![image](/image/transfer.png)

 ## Note
-When you restart anvil, you may need to restart your browser and clear activity and nonce data in MetaMask: `Settings -> Advanced -> Clear activity tab data`.
+When you restart anvil, you may need to restart your browser and clear activity and nonce data in MetaMask.

++ `Settings -> Advanced -> Clear activity tab data`.
++ `Settings -> Developer tools -> Delete activity and nonce data`.

 This can make sure the nonce data in anvil and in your MetaMask are consistent.